Hiring a car abroad: top tips

 Those who like to travel light will be pleased to know there are only a few essential documents you’re likely to need to hire a car in a foreign country.

-Your driving license is an absolute necessity.
+Your driving licence is an absolute necessity.
 These days, the paper counterpart is no longer valid and the plastic photo-card will suffice on its own.
-However, it’s likely that you’ll also need to supply a driving-license check code.
+However, it’s likely that you’ll also need to supply a driving-licence check code.

 It’s very likely that you’ll be asked to produce your passport, which overseas travel requires that you have with you anyway.

-An International Driving Permit (IDP)is recommended, too – it’s an internationally recognised document that can make the validation of your UK driving license easier when arranging the hire of a car in an overseas territory.
+An International Driving Permit (IDP) is recommended, too – it’s an internationally recognised document that can make the validation of your UK driving licence easier when arranging the hire of a car in an overseas territory.
+There are certain countries where it's required if you only have the old paper driving licence.

 You will of course need a payment method and most payment cards are likely to be recognised the world over, with credit cards generally preferred to debit cards.
 Your passport may be required to support your card, and it's important to inform your bank of the period during which overseas withdrawals will be made from your account.
 Failure to do so can result in your card being automatically blocked to protect against transactions that appear unusual and potentially fraudulent.